Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

 \textbf{New Models and Extensions}

 In what follows, we discuss some new models that have not yet been investigated in the presented format.
-Some may require further development, however we still include them to motivate future researches with the advancements currently being made.
+Some may require further development, {but} we still include them to motivate future research with the advancements currently being made.
 The first, moderately simple generalization is applied to model \eqref{system-eqn-3}.
 Some authors argue that a memory process should carry a similar derivation to the movement process itself \cite{Gourley2002}, which in this case suggests that the cognitive map should also feature some rate of diffusion.
-This leads to the idea of memory \textit{smearing}, which allows for random errors in memory recall.
-In this way, the diffusion smears the memory component $k^i$ so that the thing being remember is roughly accurate, but not remembered precisely.
+This leads to the idea of memory \textit{smearing}, which {introduces} random errors in memory recall.
+In this way, the diffusion smears the memory component $k^i$ so that {memory} is roughly accurate, but not remembered exactly{, and the imprecision increases over time until reinforced further}.
 This simple modification results in the new model \eql{

 }{system-eqn-3-mod1} where $0 < \e_i \ll d_i$.
-The parameters $\e_i$ is meant to include this mechanism of memory smearing, or how memories may be altered with respect to distance \cite{bracis2015memory}.
+The {parameter} $\e_i$ is meant to include this mechanism of memory smearing, or how memories may be altered with respect to distance \cite{bracis2015memory}.

-\textbf{Open Question:} In what context do solutions exist to problem \eqref{system-eqn-3-mod1} when the detection kernel is the top-hat function?
-Since the cognitive map features a diffusion term, which is known to regularize solutions, this may be easier to address than the no diffusion case.
+\begin{oppr} In what sense do solutions exist solving the time-dependent problem \eqref{system-eqn-3-mod1} subject to periodic boundary conditions and top-hat function in a bounded domain?
+Note that since the cognitive map equation features a diffusive term, solutions are expected to be more regular than cases without diffusion. \end{oppr}